Mastering Insect Metamorphosis: Hormonal Control, PTTH-Ecdysone Axis, and JH Titers (2026 Update)

 Answer: (b) Low JH -> PTTH release -> ecdysone surge -> pupation

-8. Corpora cardiaca in insects primarily acts as
+8. Corpora cardiaca in insects primarily act as

 b.
 Glands secreting Juvenile hormone